 - Unique built-in niche with custom trim at the end of the hallway

 “The highest bidders will be purchasing quality homes that meet current building codes and exceed Greenville Utilities Commission E300 standards for energy efficiency,” Verzier said.

 This month’s auction will begin with an opening bid at 10 a.m. at the corner of Reedy Branch Road and Warren Drive – site of the “Rebecca” project’s construction.
 Once that home has been sold, the auction will continue at the corner of Memorial Drive and Dr. Fulford Road, where the “Elaina” project was built.

 Auction participants do not have to pre-register to bid on houses.
 Prospective bidders can view the homes in person before the sale by calling (252) 493-7522 to schedule an appointment.
-The homes will also be open for viewing the day of the auction, starting at 9 a.m.
+The homes will also be open for viewing on the day of the auction, starting at 9 a.m.

-In the 33 years since construction of the first student-built home began at PCC, CIT students have built nearly 50 houses to gain knowledge and extensive hands-on experience in the construction trade.
+In the 33 years since the construction of the first student-built home began at PCC, CIT students have built nearly 50 houses to gain knowledge and extensive hands-on experience in the construction trade.